ultral/ultral.github.io/it/ansible-testing-en.md

 ### Check input variables

-If your role require input roles it makes sense to raise if they are not presented.
+If your role requires input roles it makes sense to raise if they are not presented.

 **GOOD**: Check variables.